Prostitution in Germany: The Confederations (1815–1871)

-Beginning in the 19th century, sex workers in many regions had to register with police or local health authorities and submit to regular health checks to curb venereal diseases.
+Beginning in the 19th century, sex workers in many regions had to register with police or local health authorities and submit to regular health checks to curb venereal diseases; the so called Regulation System.

 The so-called Bremer Regulations of 1852 stated that prostitution was "not a trade in the true sense".
 By this distinction between prostitution and other trades, immorality of prostitution was defined in law.

 German Empire (1871–1918)

 In Imperial Germany (1871–1918) attitudes to sex work were ambivalent.
 While sex work was tolerated as a necessary function to provide for male sexuality outside of marriage, it was frowned on as a threat to contemporary moral images of women's sexuality.
 Therefore, state policy concentrated on regulation rather than abolition.
 This was mainly at the municipal level.
 The Criminal Code of 1871 prohibited brothels and "commercial fornication".
 In the 1876 version, prostitution was only punishable if the woman worked outside police supervision.
 State regulation at the time created an atmosphere which defined what was considered proper, and what was proper feminine sexuality.

 Controls were particularly tight in the port city of Hamburg.
 The regulations included defining the dress and conduct of prostitutes both inside and outside the brothel, thus making the occupation define their lives as a separate class of women on the margins of society.

 At the beginning of the 20th century, prostitution was considered "harmful to communities".
 Nevertheless, there existed or originated in the 20th century, various brothel and red-light districts such as Helenenstraße in Bremen (from 1878), Linienstraße in Dortmund (from 1904), Stahlstraße in Essen (from about 1900), Rampenloch in Minden (from 1908), Im Winkel in Bochum (from about 1912), and the Flaßhofstraße in Oberhausen (from 1910 and 1963).
 It is estimated that in 1900 there were 50,000 women working in Berlin (population 1 December 1900: 1,888,848).